 Most people just say "folic acid" for either form of this vitamin.

-• 600 mcg DFE for pregnant women.
+• 600 mcg DFE during pregnancy.

-• 500 mcg DFE for breastfeeding women.
+• 500 mcg DFE while breastfeeding.

 • A neural tube defect, like spina bifida.
 Neural tube defects are some of the most common types of birth defects in the United States.